brianloveswords/bjb.io-site/_posts/2012-06-07-linked-in-passwords.md

 I used the
-[LinkedIn compromised password checker](https://lastpass.com/linkedin/) from LastPass for this testing rather than the [leakedin](http://leakedin.org/) because being all ajaxy and web 2.0 it was much faster to test a lot of passwords in a row.
+[LinkedIn compromised password checker](https://lastpass.com/linkedin/) from LastPass for this testing rather than [leakedin.org](http://leakedin.org/) because being all ajaxy and web 2.0 it was much faster to test a lot of passwords in a row.

 This is not comprehensive in any category (I just messed around until I got bored) and this isn't meant to prove anything; we already know that